Alive and not kicking – an introduction

 Later, John reflected on life and realised that God was helping him when he thought God was absent.
 He believes God spoke to him in the hospital, as well as sending the visitor to intervene.
 Was it just co-incidences?
 Please read the book in 2021.

 There is so much more to share.
-John will publish ‘Alive and not Kicking’ on the 12th anniversary of the accident – September 11, 2021.
+John will publish ‘Alive and not Kicking’ later in 2021 or early in 2022.

 Email John by clicking here.